vsrinivas/fuchsia/docs/ui/scenic.md

 - Diagnostics: Scenic provides a diagnostic interface to help developers debug their models and measure performance.

-# Concepts
+# <a name="concepts"></a>Concepts

-## Scenic
+## <a name="scenic"></a>Scenic

-The `SceneManager` FIDL interface is Scenic's front door.
-Each instance of the interface represents a Scenic instance (we plan to rename the interface to `Scenic` soon).
+The `Scenic` FIDL interface is Scenic's front door.
+Each instance of the interface represents a Scenic instance.
 Each Scenic instance is an isolated rendering context with its own content, render targets, and scheduling loop.

-The following operations are provided:

-- Create client `Sessions` to publish graphical content to this instance.
+The `Scenic` interface allows a client to create a [`Session`](#session) which is the communication channel used to publish graphical content to this instance.
-- Create rendering targets to specify where the output of the instance should be rendered, such as to a display or to an image (e.g. screen shots).
-- Bind scenes to rendering targets.
-- Obtain another Zircon channel which is bound to the same Scenic instance.
-(Duplicate)

 A single Scenic instance can update, animate, and render multiple `Scenes` (trees of graphical objects) to multiple targets in tandem on the same